CHMEX/VOTE2019/README.md

 * PIRATE Member (custodian of 450k.
 ARRR)
 * Existing LABS Node Operator, therefor have the capability to run a Notary Node
 * Not related or involved with any other Notary Node Operator or Candidate.
-* I'm aware my node's location will be away from most other nodes however I believe in a centralized network which I want to support this way.
+* I'm aware my node's location will be away from most other nodes however I believe in a de-centralized network which I want to support this way.

 ## Thank you for reading my proposal and thank you for sending your Votes to
 XXXXXXXXX